marcelebbrecht/powerrouting/README.md

 	* Set WITH_OSG=no
 	* Set WITH_OSGEARTH=no
   Now Build OMNeT++ according to manual (make clean; ./configure; make)

-IMPORTANT: Sometimes simulations crashed with "IdealMac is down" errors.
-This only happens, if visualizers are enabled.
-Disable them in common.ini, they're not important for the simulations and the results.

 Ensure, that you don't have the common INET stuff in your workspace.
 Now download inetmanet framework and import it, according to INSTALL inside.
 Default feature set is fine, now build project if not done before.